meghabathla/30-Days-with-Js/Day1/Readme.md

 - myFunction is a function/callable object
 - mySymbol is a symbol.

-Note- that for myNull, typeof returns "object" due to a well-known quirk in JavaScript.
+Note- that for myNull, typeof returns "object" due to a well-known quirk in JavaScript.Historically, it was due to a bug in the original implementation, and it has been maintained for backward compatibility.
+Although null represents the absence of any object value, typeof null returns "object" instead of "null" or something else.

 For mySymbol, toString() is used to convert the symbol to a string for logging purposes.

 ## difference between Undefined and not defined in js